 In 2015, fourteen financial institutions from the Netherlands started collaborating to develop and implement carbon accounting methodologies for eight asset classes in a harmonized manner.
-Since then, the group has been growing and produced two carbon accounting reports.
-A third report will be issued in the last quarter of 2019.
+Since then, the group has been growing and produced two carbon accounting reports, one in 2017 and in 2018.

-These are the Dutch financial institutions that collaborated to produce the latest report, which can be downloaded here.
+These are the Dutch financial institutions that collaborated within PCAF and produced the latest report: